jeebuscrisis/docs2/doc_posts/_commands-file-csv/csv-load.md

   - commands/202
 ---

-Loads a previously created CSV file.
+Loads a previously created CSV file into the buffer space within SAMMI.
+Changes will not be saved unless you use "CSV: Save" command.
+Using "CSV: Unload" will remove the CSV file from the buffer space within SAMMI but will not delete the file.

 | Box Name | Type | Description |
 |-------|--------|--------